How is the ACT scored?

 This section evaluates the skills required to grasp, examine, weigh, reason, and address issues in the natural sciences.
 You'll be required to interpret graphs, figures, tables, and charts.
 For the most efficient way to prepare for your science section, follow our ACT Science study guide.

-ACT Optional Writing Scoring
+ACT Student Choice Writing Scoring

 - Ideas and Analysis